privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 ### API

-We’ll update the [API explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md) with the APIs that we plan to provide for UDFs.
+We'll update the [API explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md) with the APIs that we plan to provide for UDFs.

 ## Open questions

 Explainers are the first step in the standardization process followed by The Privacy Sandbox proposals.
 The key/value service is not finalized.
 We anticipate community feedback which will lead to improved designs and proposed implementations.
 There are many ways to provide feedback on this proposal and participate in ongoing discussions, which includes commenting on the issues below, [opening new issues in this repository](https://github.com/WICG/turtledove/issues), or attending a [WICG meeting](https://github.com/WICG/turtledove/issues/88).
 We intend to incorporate and iterate based on feedback.

 *   How will the open source project be managed and what will be the process for accepting contributions?
-*   What feature set will this server grow to include?
+*   What feature set will this service grow to include?
 *   What will the system architecture and design look like for sharding of large amounts of data to be stored?
 *   What will the release schedule be and how will rollback work?
 *   How will monitoring and alerting work?